 Group drill-down enables all members within a group to view the Check-ins of people that are directly underneath their fellow group members.
 For example: If John reports to Mary, and Mary reports to Lisa, with “drill-down” enabled, Lisa can see John’s reports even though she isn’t his reviewer and is down the line from him.
 Warning: If you include C-levels in a group with managers and enable drill-down, the managers will be able to see the C-levels Check-ins and anyone below the C-level, even though they are technically up the line from the manager.

-Group Viewing is a feature that enables individuals within a shared group to view and comment on each others' reports.
+Group viewing is a feature that enables individuals within a shared group to view and comment on each others' Check-ins.
 Turning on group view is a good option for teams that want more visibility and collaboration, encouraging more of a forum-style conversation for generating ideas and surfacing issues.
 This is a great option for teams with a more transparent communication model.

 High Fives are a great tool that allows employees to show each other appreciation whenever they do something awesome.
 You can celebrate wins and let someone know you appreciate their help by giving them a High Five.

 @mentions gives you the ability to bring in another team member on your Check-in, Objective, High Fives, etc within the comments.
 Simply type in the @ symbol and then select the name of the person or group you want to include.
 To see how this feature performs you can view our guide.